Medical Education: University of Colorado (2000-2004)

 Visit the Lahey Hospital and Medical Center Urology website for appointments and other information.

-Dr. Alex Vanni is an Assistant Professor at Lahey Hospital and Medical Center, specializing in Trauma and Reconstructive Urologic Surgery.
+Dr. Vanni is Associate Professor at Lahey Hospital and Medical Center, and Director of the Center for Reconstructive Urologic Surgery.
 Dr. Vanni is a graduate of Princeton University and earned his medical degree from the University of Colorado.
 He completed his urology residency at the Lahey Clinic, followed by a fellowship in Trauma and Reconstructive Urology from the University of Washington.

-Dr. Vanni is an expert in complex genitourinary reconstruction.
+Dr. Vanni is an expert in complex genitourinary reconstruction and Director of the Male Genitourinary Reconstructive Urologic Surgery Fellowship at Lahey Hospital and Medical Center.
 His clinical interests include urethral stricture disease, rectourethral fistulas, concealed (buried) penis repair, genitourinary reconstruction, genitourinary trauma, Peyronie’s disease, and post-prostatectomy incontinence.
 He has published numerous manuscripts and book chapters, and is active in developing cutting edge reconstructive techniques.

 Dr. Vanni is board certified in urology and a member of the American Urological Association (AUA), where he is a member of the AUA urethral stricture guidelines panel.
 Additionally, he is a member of the Genitourinary Reconstructive Surgeons (GURS), the leading academic and clinical forum for reconstructive urology.